Bhuragaon: Administration

+Bhuragaon was previously part of Nagaon district and was transferred to Morigaon district on 29 September 1989 when Morigaon was carved out of Nagaon.
+Since then, it has served as a revenue circle under Morigaon district administration handling all revenue, governance, and administrative matters within its jurisdiction.
+The Morigaon district is administered by a Deputy Commissioner, who is the highest-ranking administrative officer in the district.

 Demographics

 Population

-According to the 2011 Census information, the village hosts 1,06,140 people in more than thousand households.
+According to the 2011 Census information, The town, along with the sub-district Bhuragaon, is home to 9,845 people living in over Approx. 1900 households.

 Religion

-Islam is the religion of the majority community at 60.26% (74,400) according the 2011 Census, followed by Hinduism at (48,849) 39.56%.
+According to the 2011 Census, Hindus form the majority in the area at 57.41% (5,648), while Muslims form a significant minority at 42.13% (4,144).
+Others or not stated account for 0.46% (46).

+In 1951, Hindus, particularly Assamese people, were also the majority in the Bhuragaon Revenue Circle.
+However, over time, they became a minority due to large-scale immigration from Bangladesh, mainly from Mymensingh, and higher birth rates among the Miya Muslims in the past.

 Language

 According to the 2011 census, 73.02% of the population speaks Assamese, followed by 22.18% Bengali, 1.41% Hindi and 1.21% Bodo speakers.
 2.18% of the population speak other languages like Tiwa, Nepali, etc.

 Climate

 Bhuragaon, like the rest of Assam, experiences a humid subtropical climate with high levels of rainfall throughout the year.
 The climate is characterized by hot summers, mild winters, and high humidity levels.

-The summer season in Bhuragaon starts from March and lasts till June.
-During this period, the temperature ranges from 25°C to 35°C, with occasional heat waves that can push the temperature up to 40°C. The humidity levels are also high during this period, which can make the weather feel hotter and more uncomfortable.
+The summer season starts from March and lasts till June.
+During this period, the temperature ranges from 25 °C to 35 °C, with occasional heat waves that can push the temperature up to 40 °C. The humidity levels are also high during this period, which can make the weather feel hotter and more uncomfortable.

-The monsoon season in Bhuragaon starts in June and lasts till September.
+The monsoon season starts in June and lasts till September.
 During this period, the town receives a significant amount of rainfall, which can sometimes lead to flooding and landslides.
-The average annual rainfall in Bhuragaon is around 1600 mm, with the highest amount of rainfall occurring in July and August.
+The average annual rainfall is around 1600 mm, with the highest amount of rainfall occurring in July and August.

-The winter season in Bhuragaon starts in November and lasts till February.
-During this period, the temperature ranges from 10°C to 20°C, and the humidity levels are relatively low.
+The winter season starts in November and lasts till February.
+During this period, the temperature ranges from 10 °C to 20 °C, and the humidity levels are relatively low.
 The weather is generally pleasant during this period, making it a popular time for tourists to visit the town and explore its natural beauty.